 On the Michigan side, most see Bo Schembechler as the standardbearer.
 But he was just 11-9-1 against Ohio State.
 Fielding Yost, who benefited from UM’s early dominance, was 16-3-1 against OSU.
 Fritz Crisler was 7-2-1, while Lloyd Carr who retired in 2007 was 6-7.

-Brady Hoke debuted in the series last year and took a 40-34 win over Ohio State, which was coached for just last season by Luke Fickell.
-Urban Meyer will get his first taste of the rivalry as a head coach on Saturday.
-(He previously served as a graduate assistant for Bruce in 1986-87.)
+Brady Hoke debuted in the series in 2011 and took a 40-34 win over Ohio State, which was coached for just that season by Luke Fickell.
+Urban Meyer got his first taste of the rivalry as a head coach on last year as his Buckeyes defeated Hoke’s Wolverines 26-21.
+(Meyer previously served as a graduate assistant for Bruce in 1986-87.)